Iphykay/AnimationWithOpenGLBlender/README.md

 # AnimationWithOpenGLBlender
-This project uses Blender to build 3d models and OpenGL used to run the simulation.
+This mini-project uses Blender to build 3d models and OpenGL used to run the simulation.

 Blender used to draw the 3D models.